Holly Mak (she/her)

 Holly works by asking the right questions to understand the cause of my issues and patterns of thought.
 I feel astoundingly liberated working with her.

-She teaches me to recognise my inner value and see things from a different angle.
-I have learnt to find peace in difficult conditions because of her.
+She helps me to recognise my inner value and see things from a different angle.
+I have learnt to find peace in difficult conditions because of her.”

 Joanne (Hong Kong)